NOTz00m/ClipboardManager/README.md

 ## Known Issues

 - Font Fallback: If the JetBrains Mono font is not found, the application falls back to a system monospace font.
-- Fix QOL issues with checkboxes not being ticked/enabled properly
+- Fix QOL issues with checkboxes not being ticked/enabled properly + Windows 11 Overriding theme colours

 ## Contributing